The Hidden Mathematics of Social Media Algorithms: 7 Amazing Insights Explained

 Engagement scoring systems help algorithms determine which content deserves greater visibility.

 Different user actions carry different values.
-For instance, shares and saves may be considered more important than simple likes because they indicate stronger interest.
+Shares and saves are considered more important than simple likes because they indicate stronger interest.

 Social media companies gather huge amounts of behavioral data daily.